jdc-cunningham/micro-crypto-trading/devlog/fails.md

 Have to let it run for a month and see if it survives, does it continue to trade on its own.

 ### Fails
+02/15/2022
+JSON becomes malformed due to some random thing appending to the entire object, can't figure out where it is

 02/14/2022
 LOOM has not bought for 45 mins since my code sucks because not parsing orderStatus right